DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-5-mentor-materials.md

 ### Resources (20 minutes)

-Read this quote together from the Independent Workload Review Group (2016): “High quality resources, including textbooks, can support teaching, reduce workload by teachers not having to ‘reinvent the wheel’, and ensure high expectations of the content of lessons and conceptual knowledge.”
+Read this quote together from the Independent Workload Review Group (2016): “High quality resources, including textbooks, can support teaching, reduce workload by teachers not having to 'reinvent the wheel', and ensure high expectations of the content of lessons and conceptual knowledge.”

 Pose the question: what are the benefits of using existing resources and materials?